-Subc contractor Covered Transactions S

-(1) submission of this document, the of the Recipient,, certifies, by hat neither it nor its principals is presently debarred, suspended, ared ineligible, or voluntarily excluded from participation in this partment or agency.

-(2) Where the Recipient's subcontractor shall attach an e ractor is unable to certify to the above statement, the prospective explanation to this form.
+Subc contractor Covered Transactio ns (1) The prospective subcontractor of the Recipient,, certifies, by submission of this document, that neither it nor its principals is presently debarred, suspended, proposed for debarment, declared ineligible, or voluntarily excluded from participation in this transaction by any Federal department or agency.
+(2) Where the Recipient's subcontractor is unable to certify to the above statement, the prospective subcontractor shall attach an explanation to this form.
+SUB CONTRACTOR:

-SUB(CONTRACTOR:

-By:
+Ву:

-Sig gnature Recipient's Name
+Signature Recipient's Name

 Name e and Title Division Contract Number

 Street Address Project Number

-State, Zip
+City, State, Zip

 Date

-FY 2022- 2023 EMPA AGREEMENT ATTACHMENT D WARRANTIES AND REPRESENTATIONS
+FY 2023-2024 EMPA AGREEMENT ATTACHMENT D WARRANTIES AND REPRESENTATIONS